Home >> Travel Troubles >> How to get a surprise hotel smoking fee reversed? Like this

 3. If you are unable to reach a favorable resolution with the manager, reach out to one executive at a time for your hotel’s parent company.
 If you need help finding executive contacts, you can Just Ask Meera – she’ll find the information for you.
 Give the first executive a week to respond.
 If, after a week, you have received no positive response, you can escalate your email to the next executive and so on until you have gone up the corporate chain.

-4. If all else fails, and you have used a credit card to pay for the hotel, and you are confident that the charge is unjustified, it’s now time to initiate a chargeback dispute.
+4. If all else fails and you used a credit card to pay for the hotel and are confident that the charge is unjustified, it’s time to initiate a chargeback dispute.
 But remember, a credit card chargeback should always be the last step in your attempt to resolve a conflict.

 And don’t forget, anytime along the way, you can contact the Consumer Rescue team for guidance.
 We’re always here to help.
 (Michelle Couch-Friedman, Consumer Rescue)